KabuyaSamuel/Farm-Flow/README.md

 8. Create a Pull Request

 Known Bugs
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here https://github.com/KabuyaSamuel/Farm-Flow/issues/new  by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly [Open Issue](https://github.com/KabuyaSamuel/Farm-Flow/issues/new)   by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue here https://github.com/KabuyaSamuel/Farm-Flow/issues/new.
+If you'd like to request a new function, feel free to do so by going to [New Function](https://github.com/KabuyaSamuel/Farm-Flow/issues/new).
 Please include sample queries and their corresponding results.

+Please provide feedback on our project at [Padlet](https://padlet.com/samuelkabuya/farmflow-feedback-padlet-g95u07gsjwyig7sd).
+Your thoughts and suggestions are valuable to us.
+FarmFlow Team!

 ## License